ABRG-Models/Stalefish/reading/README.md

 At the root level of the data file, you'll find lots of 'Frames'.
 A frame is the information about a single brain slice preparation.
-It includes the filename of the image that was used, the points that the user set to define the curve, the parameters for the boxes that make up the bins for sampling the gene expression from the image and so on.
-So, at the root level there are several data structures called 'Frame000', 'Frame001' adn so on, as well as an integer 'nframes' which makes it easy to write a loop through all the frames in an analysis script.
+It includes the filename of the image that was used, the points that the user set to define the curve, the parameters for the gene expression sampling bins and so on.
+So, at the root level there are several data structures called 'Frame000', 'Frame001' ann so on, as well as an integer 'nframes' which makes it easy to write a loop through all the frames in an analysis script.

+ * Frame000, Frame001 etc: One Frame object for each brain slice.
+ * nframes: The number of Frame objects in this data file.

 ### Frame level